 Each individual decision I make about how I raise my twins is critically important to their future well-being.
 Making the wrong decision could be devastating.
 As mothers, we are faced with a never-ending stream of choices regarding the care of our children: Breastfeed or bottle feed?
 Return to work or stay home?
 The list seems endless.
 Unless we are careful, we can begin to expend too much energy worrying about making the “right decision,” losing sight of the bigger picture with respect to the good jobs we do as mothers.

 The decisions you make about caring for your twins deserve careful consideration.
 But it is the sum of all your decisions and the daily interactions with your children that matter the most.
 Trust yourself.
 No one knows your twins better than you do.
 If it turns out that a decision was not the best one, in the long run, you will know that and will have even more information under your belt to draw upon the next time you’re faced with a difficult decision.

 I know now that the love I have for my twins is like an iceberg.
 The tiny, exposed tip of the iceberg represents the day-to-day decisions: one crib or two, same classroom or separate?
 But those decisions are supported by the unseen, massive body of the iceberg, comprised of all the loving interactions, attention, and care I have given our boys.
 I know that it is the powerful base of the iceberg that shapes and nurtures them in the long run.

-If these good days begin to disappear, especially if you notice other symptoms of clinical depression such as difficulty sleeping or eating, feel sad, worthless, or hopeless about the future, don’t hesitate to seek professional help.
-Asking for support during times of stress is not a sign of weakness, but rather a testament to how much you value and treasure your children, your family and yourself.
+If these good days begin to disappear, especially if you notice other symptoms of clinical depression such as difficulty sleeping or eating, feeling sad, worthless, or hopeless about the future, don’t hesitate to seek professional help.
+Asking for support during times of stress is not a sign of weakness, but rather a testament to how much you value and treasure your children, your family, and yourself.